Paul Marlowe (Irish republican): Death

-After he was released from internment he became a member of the Belfast's Brigades 1st Battalion staff as a training officer.
-He was killed on 16 October 1976 when he and comrades Frank Fitzsimons (28) and Joey Surgenor (23) were planting a bomb at a Belfast gasworks on the Ormeau Road.
-The bomb exploded prematurely creating a huge explosion and killed the men instantly.
+Marlowe was killed on 16 October 1976 leading a unit comprising himself, Frank Fitzsimons (28) and Joey Surgenor (23).
+The operation involved planting a bomb, made of sodium chlorate and nitrobenzene, at British Army post next to the Belfast gasworks on the Ormeau Road.
+Although there are contradictory accounts of their deaths, it is likely that the bomb exploded prematurely, ignited the gasometer—and setting off four other explosions as a result—creating a huge fireball which engulfed and killed the men instantly.
+The fire was visible 10 mi away.
+It has also been claimed that the three men were ambushed by soldiers who set off the bomb after they had been killed.
 All three men were very experienced Volunteers and had over 15 years of experience between the three of them.
 Surgenor was one of the Volunteers who helped Billy McKee defend the Short Strand in June 1970.

 The three men's funerals took place on 20 October 1976 and they were buried in the Republican plot at Milltown Cemetery.